THE ABCs OF CITIZEN ADVOCACY

 ACCURATE: Your elected official is meeting with you because you are their constituent, but you can become their go-to source for information on medical cannabis.
 It is extremely important to convey accurate information, avoid exaggerating, and be honest if you don’t know something.
 Your personal story and connection to the issue are the most important things to convey in this meeting.
 Anything you can’t answer in the meeting is an opportunity to keep the conversation going after the meeting.

 BRIEF.
 In most cases, you will have limited time to make your pitch.
 Keep it short and simple!
-You can start the meeting with a few questions to gauge their familiarity with the issue you are there to discuss and get a sense of their support level.
+You can start the meeting with a few questions to gauge their familiarity with the issue you are there to discuss and assess their level of support.
 Be ready with 2 or 3 main points and adapt them accordingly.
 Don’t overwhelm them with too much information or let the meeting time pass without making your points and finding out where they stand on your ask!
-Remember, you can always send them additional resources after the meeting for more complicated issues preventing their support.
+Remember, after the meeting, you can always send them additional resources for more complicated issues that prevent their support.

-COURTEOUS.
-Whether you agree or disagree with your legislator, maintaining a respectful demeanor is essential.
-As an advocate, you aim to create a safe space for your legislator to ask questions and confidently form an opinion.
-It's crucial that you go out of your way to be a positive resource for your legislator.
+COURTEOUS: Whether you agree or disagree with your legislator, maintaining a respectful demeanor is essential.
+As an advocate, you aim to create a safe space for your legislator to ask questions and form an informed opinion confidently.
+You must go out of your way to be a positive resource for your legislator.
 Be punctual and patient.
 Refrain from arguing or raising your voice.
 Please don't be rude and allow them space to evolve.

 DO FOLLOW-UP.
 Be proactive and responsive.
 Follow up on your meeting with a thank-you letter that outlines the various topics covered, reiterates any commitments your legislator made, and includes any additional information or materials requested during the meeting.

-TIMING IS CRITICAL When the legislation you're advocating for is on the move, timing is of the essence.
-Swift action, such as reaching out to your legislator by phone or email, is crucial.
-If time permits, consider more influential methods like writing a letter, attending city or county council meetings, or requesting a meeting with your elected official.
+TIMING IS CRITICAL.
+When the legislation you're advocating for is in motion, timing is crucial.
+Swift action, such as contacting your legislator by phone or email, is vital.
+If time permits, consider more influential methods, such as writing a letter, attending city or county council meetings, or requesting a meeting with your elected official.
 Keep an eye on their schedules.
 Early engagement is key to maximizing your impact.

 KNOW THE ISSUE.
-Legislators deal with numerous issues, so your communication needs to be concise and well-informed.
+Legislators face numerous issues, so your communication must be concise and well-informed.
 Provide clear, accurate, and research-backed information.
 Be prepared to answer questions about your position and ask for your legislator’s stance.
 Understanding where they stand helps guide your advocacy strategy.

 LISTEN & SHARE INFORMATION.
 Listening to your legislator’s feedback is as important as sharing your message.
-Ask clarifying questions to grasp their position fully.
+Ask clarifying questions to fully grasp their position.
 Share any insights you gain with fellow advocates, your community, and organizations like ASA.
 This information helps shape future talking points and strategies, ensuring your advocacy stays responsive and effective.

 THE DON'Ts